-During calendar year 2017, retail sales of new recreational powerboats in the United States totaled \$9.6 billion.
-Of the recreational powerboat categories defined and tracked by the NMMA, we serve the top three categories of outboard, sterndrive and performance sport boat representing an addressable market of nearly \$8.0 billion in retail sales through our Malibu, Axis and Cobalt brands.
-The following table illustrates the size of our addressable market in units and retail sales for calendar year 2017:
+During calendar year 2018, retail sales of new recreational powerboats in the United States totaled \$10.7 billion.
+Of the recreational powerboat categories defined and tracked by the NMMA, we serve the top three categories of outboard, sterndrive and performance sport boat representing an addressable market of nearly \$8.9 billion in retail sales through our Malibu, Axis, Cobalt, and Pursuit brands.
+The following table illustrates the size of our addressable market in units and retail sales for calendar year 2018:

 Powerboat Category Unit Sales Retail Sales

 (Dollars in millions)

-Outboard 170,800 \$ 6,235
+Outboard 177,600 \$ 6,959

-Sterndrive 11,500 849
+Sterndrive 11,000 884

-Performance sport boat 9,500 923
+Performance sport boat 10,500 1,096

-Jet boat 5,400 219
+Jet boat 5,900 259

-Cruisers 1,900 1,378
+Cruisers 1,900 1,512

-Total addressable market 199,100 \$ 9,604
+Total addressable market 206,900 \$ 10,710

-With our acquisition of Cobalt in July 2017, we now have a product line designed specifically to target the outboard category of the recreational powerboat industry, and we will expand our outboard models if we complete our pending acquisition of Pursuit.
+With our acquisition of Pursuit in October 2018, we expanded our available selection of outboard models.
 We believe the outboard category will continue to be the largest and one of the strongest categories of the recreational powerboat industry, and that significant opportunity remains for us to enhance our outboard product portfolio and dealer distribution network to capitalize on the outboard category's performance.